fercho-0109/Active-Rear-Wheel-Steering-and-Direct-Yaw-Moment-Control/README.md

 # Active-Rear-Wheel-Steering-and-Direct-Yaw-Moment-Control

-Code developed for "A. Marino, - Receding Horizon Tracking Trajectory Strategy for Feedback Linearized Differential-Drive".
+Code developed for "A. Marino, - Active Rear Wheel Steering and Direct Yaw Moment Control".
 Master's student "Calabria University".
 For any questions or suggestions write to alexismarino0109@gmail.com